Water Bark for Dogs at Spring Lake Regional Park

 After Labor Day, it's time for Water Bark, when the swimming lagoon transforms into a weekend pooch paradise, with dogs free to swim and play off-leash.
 A temporary fence is set up, keeping the Water Bark dogs close at hand and out of other parts of the park.
 The lagoon water is slightly chlorinated and filtered to ensure it's safe for the dogs, and the lagoon is free of blue-green algae, which is sometimes present at the Russian River during the summer.

-Water Bark admission is $7 per dog ($5 for regional park members), plus the park entry/parking fee of $7 per vehicle (free for regional park members).
-A non-transferable Water Bark season pass is $30 per dog.
+Water Bark admission is a small fee per dog (regional park members), plus the park entry/parking fee of $7 per vehicle (free for regional park members).
 Water Bark is a fundraiser for the Sonoma County Regional Parks Foundation, which raises money for more than 50 dog-friendly parks and trails in the Sonoma County Regional Parks system.

 For more ideas of fun things to do with your dog in Sonoma County, check out Where to go With Your Pet in Sonoma County, Sonoma County Parks to Walk Your Dog, and Pet-Friendly Restaurants With Treats for Your Dog.